 1. Up your two-factor authentication game: Not just any two-factor authentication works though.
 If a hacker has already gained access to your phone, they will intercept any SMS-based code that is used for authentication.
 Instead use a strong two-factor authentication app (like Authy Microsoft Authenticator or 1Password) to lock your account down.
 See these other password tools.

-3. Put a SIM PIN on your phone: A SIM PIN is a multi-digit code that you enter anytime your phone restarts or if you remove the SIM from your device.
+2. Put a SIM PIN on your phone: A SIM PIN is a multi-digit code that you enter anytime your phone restarts or if you remove the SIM from your device.
 If someone steals your phone, it won’t work unless they know the PIN.
-AT&T users, get a PUK code here.
+AT&T users, get a PUK (PIN Unlock Key) code here.

-- If you have an iPhone, go to Settings > Cellular > SIM PIN and turn it on.
+- Instructions for iPhone: Go to Settings > Cellular > SIM PIN and turn it on.

-- If you have an Android, go to Settings > Security & Location (or Security & Privacy) > SIM Card Lock (or More Settings, then Ecryption & Credentials) and turn it on.
+- Instructions for Android: Go to Settings > Security & Location (or Security & Privacy) > SIM Card Lock (or More Settings, then Ecryption & Credentials) and turn it on.